Geodan/pg2b3dm/README.md

 ## Shaders

 Shaderscolumn is a column of type json.
 In the json document the shaders are defined like PbrMetallicRoughness and PbrSpecularGlossiness.
-Note: PbrSpecularGlossiness is deprecated by Kronos, so advise is to use PbrMetallicRoughness.
+Note: PbrSpecularGlossiness is deprecated by Khronos, so advise is to use PbrMetallicRoughness.

 ### JSON Structure